sha-ddie/Restaurant-Recommender-System/README.md

 In building a collaborative filtering recommendation system with the Surprise library, we selected relevant columns and initialized a Reader object to format the data.
 Subsequently, we loaded the data into a Surprise Dataset for further analysis and model creation.
 We then compared various neighborhood-based models to identify the top performer based on the RMSE metric.
 Following this, we compared the neighborhood-based model with model-based models to determine the best overall model for our recommendation system.
 The following steps were taken:
-Fisrtly , we model a baseline SVD() model using the default parameters.
-The first baseline model had an RMSE of 1.256 same as our best neighborhood based model which had an RMSE of 1.257.
-Using the GridSearchCv we will tune the SVD model inorder to improve the training RMSE scores.
+Firstly , we model a baseline SVD() model using the default parameters.
+The first baseline model had an RMSE of 1.256 same as our best neighborhood-based model which had an RMSE of 1.257.
+Using the GridSearchCv we will tune the SVD model in order to improve the training RMSE scores.
 The SVD collaborative filtering model undergoes hyperparameter tuning through grid search and cross-validation.
 The optimized model achieves an RMSE of approximately 1.25, signifying good predictive accuracy.
 The MAE value is around 1.01, indicating improved prediction accuracy.
 The best hyperparameters include 'n_factors' = 20 and 'reg_all' = 0.05 for RMSE, and 'n_factors' = 20 and 'reg_all' = 0.02 for MAE.
 These settings make the SVD model well-suited for personalized recommendations based on user ratings.
 Finally, the code created initiates an SVD model with tailored hyperparameters, training it on the dataset for personalized user recommendations.
 To tackle the cold start issue, a function named **restaurant_rater()** engages users to input ratings for specific restaurants.
 This data is collected for analysis or to support the recommendation system.
 In scenarios where no user ratings exist, the function seamlessly transitions to the content-based system, effectively addressing the cold start problem.
 Link to the analysis [notebook](Phase-5-Capstone-Project/README.md Phase-5-Capstone-Project/student.ipynb)